Joby Baker: Career

-Baker was born in Montreal, Quebec.
-An early role in his career was in a 1958 episode of The George Burns and Gracie Allen Show, "Ronnie Makes A Record", where he was cast as a recording studio vocalist.
-In the early 1960s he made guest appearances on many television series.
+An early role in Baker's career was in a 1958 episode of The George Burns and Gracie Allen Show, "Ronnie Makes A Record", where he was cast as a recording studio vocalist.
+In the early 1960s, he made guest appearances on many television series.
 In 1962, he appeared on Perry Mason as Kenneth Carter in "The Case of the Bogus Books".
 He appeared as a semi-regular in the first season of the WWII TV series Combat! as Pvt.
 Kelly.

 Other television series appearances included The Alfred Hitchcock Hour, Dr. Kildare and The Dick Van Dyke Show.
+In 1967, a year after The Dick Van Dyke Show ended, Baker was chosen by CBS to be Van Dyke's successor in what was originally pitched as The Joby Baker Show; Baker strongly objected to the title since he did not want his name attached to a show that could have been a career-defining flop.
+The series eventually was named Good Morning World; it followed a similar premise to Van Dyke's show, except centered around a radio show instead of television.
+Good Morning World ended after a single season in 1968.
 In 1960, he co-starred with Jack Lemmon and Ricky Nelson in The Wackiest Ship in the Army.
-He appeared in the Elvis Presley movie Girl Happy (1965), and in all three Gidget movies.
+He appeared in the Elvis Presley movie Girl Happy (1965), When the Boys Meet the Girls (1965), and in all three Gidget movies.

 In 1967, Baker was cast as a travelling magician, Dr. William Davis, in the episode "The Saga of Dr. Davis" on the syndicated series Death Valley Days, hosted by Robert Taylor.
 Judi Meredith played his wife, Jenny, whose death leads him to take an adopted son, Tad, on his remaining westward journeys.
+Baker began a long association with Walt Disney Studios where he appeared in The Adventures of Bullwhip Griffin (1967), Blackbeard's Ghost (1968), and Superdad (1974).
+This was followed by a succession of character roles, including an appearance in an episode of the 1973 situation comedy A Touch of Grace and a stint as "Colonel Marvin" on the 1980 sitcom The Six O'Clock Follies.
+Baker was in Avalanche (1978).

-Baker began a long association with Walt Disney Studios where he appeared in The Adventures of Bullwhip Griffin (1966), Blackbeard's Ghost (1968), and Superdad (1974).
-In 1967–68, he had a lead role in Good Morning World, a short-lived sitcom about a pair of disc jockeys named Lewis and Clarke.
-The series co-starred Goldie Hawn.
-This was followed by a succession of character roles, including an appearance in an episode of the 1973 situation comedy A Touch of Grace and a stint as "Colonel Marvin" on the 1980 sitcom Six O'Clock Follies.
+Baker largely left acting after marrying Dory Previn in 1984; he felt that he did not have the temperament or personality to be a full-time actor.